-15 dead, 43 lakh people affected as Assam floods turns critical
+15 dead, 43 lakh people affected as Assam flood turns critical

 Guwahati, July 15: The Assam government today issued a red alert as the Assam flood situation turned extremely critical, displacing tens of thousands and cutting off entire portions of the state.